 So you’ve finally decided to become a tattoo artist?
-Well, tattooing is one of the fun trades out there.
+Well, tattooing is one of the more fun trades out there.
 However, becoming a professional requires great skill and dedication.
 One of the biggest hurdles is usually how to get a tattoo apprenticeship.
-Many tattoo shops will be unwilling to train a newbie.
-The ones that will may charge you an arm and leg (roughly $ 5000).You may be lucky to pay for the apprenticeship through offering services at the shop.
+Many tattoo shops will be unwilling to train a newcomer as it is quite an expense to them.
+For the shops that offer an apprenticeship, they may charge you.
+With some you may be lucky to pay for the apprenticeship through offering services at the shop.
 Generally, the process entails the following:

 Tattooing is all about drawing.
 However, this time round you will be doing it on a human’s body instead of paper or any other media.
-This means that you will be under more pressure to deliver.
-I mean, no one wants to have a bird that looks like a chicken on his arm.
-Or a cobra that looks like a wriggly worm.
-To avoid such embarrassment, first practice your drawing.
+It means that you will be under more pressure to deliver.
+I mean, no one wants to have a bird that looks like a chicken on his arm or a cobra that looks like a the letter 'S'.
+So, in order to avoid this, first practice your drawing.
 Enroll in an art class or ask a friend to help you out.

 2. Have a Portfolio